The density of surface states as the total time delay: Main result and short discussion

-The l.h.s. of the equality \eqref{eq-main} is the total density of surface states, and the r.h.s. is the total time delay density given as the non-commutative (non-integer) winding number of the path $E\mapsto \overset{\;\circ}{S}_E$ of unitaries in the crossed product algebra of covariant operators on $\ell^2(\ZM^{d_1})$.
-Hence the formula \eqref{eq-main} generalizes the well-known Levinson theorem recalled in Section~\ref{sec-finitesupport}.
-Further results of the paper are formulas for the wave operator similar to those in \cite{KR,KR2,BS,RT}, as well as for the projection $\Psur$ and the scattering operator.
-They are given in in the new rescaled energy and interaction (REI) representation which carries its name because the energy interval $[E_-,E_+]$ is rescaled to $\RM$ and the fixed energy fibers in this representation are the Hilbert space $\ell^2(\ZM^{d_1})$ associated to the support of the perturbation.
+Further results of the paper are formulas for the wave operators similar to those in \cite{KR,KR2,BS,RT}, as well as for the projection $\Psur$ and the scattering operator.
+They are given in the new rescaled energy and interaction (REI) representation which carries its name because the energy interval $[E_-,E_+]$ is rescaled to $\RM$ and the fixed energy fibers in this representation are the Hilbert space $\ell^2(\ZM^{d_1})$ associated to the support of the perturbation.
 On first sight, the REI representation may resemble the Schur complement formula used in \cite{JL1}, but it is in fact quite distinct.

-Rather straight-forward generalizations (discussed briefly in Secion~\ref{sec-periodic}) allow the perturbation $V$ to lie on a hypersurface which is not a coordinate plane in $\ZM^d$ such as $\ZM^{d_1}\times\{0\}$.
+Rather straight-forward generalizations (discussed briefly in Section~\ref{sec-periodic}) allow the perturbation $V$ to lie on an arbitrary hypersurface which is not a coordinate plane in $\ZM^d$ such as $\ZM^{d_1}\times\{0\}$.
 This is relevant for the $2$-magnon problem and its variations \cite{GS}.
-Furthermore, the techniques still transpose to the case where the perturbation $V$ has its support on a finite distance of the hypersurface, but this is not developed here.
-The hypothesis that $d\geq 3$ is imposed (as in \cite{BS}) because the van Hove singularities of $H_0$ are milder in higher dimension.
-In particular, the density of states of $H_0$ is continuous for $d\geq 3$.
-The case $d=2$ can in principle also be dealt with by the techniques of this paper, but further analysis of the Green function of $H_0$ is needed, in particular, at the van Hove singularities.
+Furthermore, the techniques still transpose to the case where the perturbation $V$ has its support on a finite distance of the hypersurface, but this is not further developed here.
+The hypothesis that $d_2\geq 3$ is imposed (as in \cite{BS}) because the van Hove singularities of translation invariant operators are milder in higher dimension.
+In particular, the density of states of such an operator is continuous in dimension larger than or equal to three.
+The cases $d_2=1,2$ of physical interest can in principle also be dealt with by the formalism and the techniques of this paper, but further analysis of the Green function of $H_0$ restricted to the hypersurface is needed, that is Corollary~\ref{coro-freeGreen} has to be circumvented.

 One of the remarkable features of \eqref{eq-main} is that the surface spectrum may have non-trivial intersection with the spectrum $[E_-,E_+]$ of the free operator $H_0$.
 As an example for superposed absolutely continuous surface spectrum, the case of a constant surface perturbation is discussed in Section~\ref{sec-periodic}.
 For this example, the equality \eqref{eq-main} is also shown to hold without the weak coupling hypothesis $\|V_\omega\|\leq C_0$.
 In the general case of a covariant surface perturbation, this hypothesis is needed as a technical input for the calculation of the wave operators.
 The difficulties arising without this hypothesis are discussed at the end of Section~\ref{sec-wavecalc}.
 In the case of a perturbation with finite support these difficulties were overcome in \cite{BS} and this allowed to deal with embedded eigenvalues and half-bound states.